sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 Public Sub InitializeGlue()
     If Glue Is Nothing Then
         Set Glue = New Glue42
-        ' Connecting to Glue42 and registering the application instance.
+        ' Connecting to Glue42 and registering the app instance.
-        Glue.StartWithAppName ("My VBA Application")
+        Glue.StartWithAppName ("My VBA App")
     End If
 End Sub
 ```

 ## Glue42 VBA Concepts

-Once the Glue42 COM library has been initialized, your application has access to all Glue42 functionalities.
+Once the Glue42 COM library has been initialized, your app has access to all Glue42 functionalities.
 For more detailed information on the different Glue42 concepts and APIs, see:

 - [Shared Contexts](../../../../glue42-concepts/data-sharing-between-apps/shared-contexts/vba/index.html)
 - [Channels](../../../../glue42-concepts/data-sharing-between-apps/channels/vba/index.html)